 Updated by Maleen Kidiwela on June 25th 2020

+This needs major work.
+We need to decide which figures are required and which are not – what you have presently is a data dump.
+We need a logical ordering of figures.
+Each figure needs a caption.

 Ocean Bottom Seismographs are relocated using the water wave picks identified and picked using the tlPicker.
 Before proceeding with the inversion results, it’s important to understand the station bathymetry.